Harvest Moon: The Lost Valley: Development

-The game was first announced during E3 2014 by Natsume.
-Unlike previous titles in the Story of Seasons series, called Harvest Moon in the Western markets, the game was not developed by Japanese developer Marvelous.
+The game was announced during E3 2014 by Natsume Inc. Unlike previous titles in the Story of Seasons series, called Harvest Moon in the Western markets, the game was not developed by Japanese developer Marvelous.
 Their newest entry in the Story of Seasons series is being published in North America and Europe by Xseed Games.
-Natsume owns the rights to the "Harvest Moon" brand in those territories.
+Natsume Inc. owns the rights to the "Harvest Moon" brand in those territories.